OpenTermsArchive/engine/README.md

 ### Core engine

 To contribute to the core engine of Open Terms Archive, see the [CONTRIBUTING](CONTRIBUTING.md) file of this repository.
 You will need knowledge of JavaScript and NodeJS.

+### Funding and partnerships

+Beyond individual contributions, we need funds and committed partners to pay for a core team to maintain and grow Open Terms Archive.
+If you know of opportunities, please let us know!
+You can find [on our website](https://opentermsarchive.org/en/about) an up-to-date list of the partners and funders that make Open Terms Archive possible.

 ## Using locally